ccxtechnologies/driver-avionics/README.md

 # Kernel Version

-All development and testing was done on 4.9, this can probably work on an different kernels but it will probably require some updates.
+All development and testing was done on kernel versions 4.9 to 5.2, this driver will probably work on different kernels but may require some updates.